My Qualifications and Orientation North London Psychoanalytic Psychotherapist

 My first qualification in Psychoanalytic Psychotherapy and Counselling was in 1988 when I gained a certificate in psychoanalytically based counselling from the Lincoln Clinic, now part of the British Psychotherapy Foundation.

-I have a Master's degree in Criminology.
-Also, before training, I had secured a degree in Sociology and Psychology, and a PGCE (London University).
+I have a Master's degree in Criminology (Distinction awarded) Also, before training, I had secured a degree in Sociology and Psychology, and a PGCE (London University).

 I am influenced, in particular, by the writings of S. Freud, M.Klein, W.R.D.
 Fairbairn, W.Bion and D. Winnicott alongside more contemporary psychoanalytic writers.
-As I have worked in the NHS, I also draw on the ideas of neuroscientists, like A. Shaw and M. Sohms, who argue that it is necessary to think about the structure of the brain and the need for affect regulation’ when assisting someone to gain greater insight into their behaviour, feelings and thoughts.
+As I have worked in the NHS, I also draw on the ideas of neuroscientists, like A. Shaw and M. Sohms, who argue that it is necessary to think about the structure of the brain and the need for affect regulation’ when assisting patients.

 Psychoanalytic Psychotherapy, supportive psychotherapy or counselling in CROUCH END

 NORTH LONDON PSYCHOTHERAPY in CROUCH END - in a safe and confidential setting - and surrounding areas in North London or Central London; near to ISLINGTON, HOLLOWAY, MUSWELL HILL, HIGHGATE and ARCHWAY.
 Nearest Tubes: FINSBURY PARK, ARCHWAY, HIGHGATE and TURNPIKE LANE